r-nikhil/instaconsult/README.md

 Work in Progress

-Hemant :: Check the dump file to get an idea of the schema.
+Hemant :: {Check the dump file to get an idea of the schema.
 All the logic and everything resides in Slim/index.php So the first login request will be like http://www.example.com/Slim/index.php/login.

  Maybe open a new branch and start committing code to that branch(front end code)

  Use a chrome plugin to send rest api requests

+ Also some browsers dont support put and delete requests apparently. http://docs.slimframework.com/#Routing

+ Please refer that on how to make those requests

+ }